 Ms. Kempston Darkes is the retired Group Vice-President and President Latin America, Africa and Middle East, General Motors Corporation.
 In 2009 she ended a 35-year career at GM during which she attained the highest operating position ever held by a woman at GM.
 From 1994 to 2001, she was President and General Manager of General Motors of Canada Limited and Vice-President of General Motors Corporation.
 Ms. Kempston Darkes is Lead Director and chair of the audit committee of Irving Oil Co.
-Ltd (private company) and serves on the board of directors of Brookfield Asset Management Inc. and Enbridge Inc. Ms. Kempston Darkes also serves as director and is chair of the audit committee of Schlumberger Limited.
-Ms. Kempston Darkes holds a B.A. in history and political science from Victoria University and the University of Toronto and an LL.B. from the University of Toronto Faculty of Law.
+Ltd (private company) and serves on the board of directors of Brookfield Asset Management Inc. and Enbridge Inc. Ms. Kempston Darkes holds a B.A. in history and political science from Victoria University and the University of Toronto and an LL.B. from the University of Toronto Faculty of Law.

 The Honorable Kevin G. Lynch is Vice-Chair, BMO Financial Group.
 In this role, Dr. Lynch is a key strategic advisor to senior management and represents BMO in domestic and international markets.
 Prior to joining BMO, Dr. Lynch built a distinguished public service career in the Government of Canada.
 Before his retirement in 2009, he served as Clerk of the Privy Council, Secretary to the Cabinet, and Head of the Public Service of Canada.
 Dr. Lynch began his public service career at the Bank of Canada in 1976 and has held a number of senior positions in the Government of Canada.
 These included the post of Deputy Minister of Industry, from 1995 to 2000, and Deputy Minister of Finance, from 2000 to 2004.
 From 2004 to 2006, he served as Executive Director (for the Canadian, Irish and Caribbean constituency) at the International Monetary Fund in Washington, D.C.
-Dr. Lynch is the Chair of SNC-Lavalin Group Inc. and a director of CNOOC Limited.
-The Honorable Kevin G. Lynch earned his master's in Economics from the University of Manchester and a doctorate in Economics from McMaster University.
+Dr. Lynch is the Chair of SNC-Lavalin Group Inc. The Honorable Kevin G. Lynch earned his master's in Economics from the University of Manchester and a doctorate in Economics from McMaster University.